 These questions cover both Shannon’s role and the practical business details people often want before getting in touch.

-Strategy Sessions are positioned here at $550 to $750 plus GST depending on complexity.
+Fixed-price Strategy Sessions are $550 to $750 plus GST depending on complexity.
 You will speak directly with Shannon.